sciencemesh/sciencemesh/docs/content/en/docs/Integrations/codimd.md

 To deploy the application, the `sciencemesh/meshapps` umbrella chart already provides a handful of defaults for a lightweight and "_stateless_" CodiMD installation:

 - Based on a patched `codimd` container image (`gitlab-registry.cern.ch/authoring/notes/codimd:cernbox-integration`) with some extra features to enable this workflow.
-- Enables anonymous access, viewing and editing.
+- Enables anonymous access, viewing, and editing.
-- Disables some defaults from the vanila CodiMD installation:
+- Disables some defaults from the vanilla CodiMD installation:
   - The registration and authentication mechanisms.
-  - The image store volume and PostreSQL disk persistence, as we will rely on the IOP Storage Providers to read and write all the content, including attached pictures.
+  - The image store and PostgreSQL disk persistence, as it will rely on the IOP Storage Providers to read and write all the content, including the attached pictures.
+The CodiMD pods will maintain ephemeral, in-memory persistence for the time being for its internal use.

 The only key aspects left for the user to configure are:

 - The location for the `CMD_SAVE_WEBHOOK` env. variable: pointing to the `/save` endpoint of the WOPI Bridge, that will be called when a document is closed.

-> **Note:** this webhook needs to be served over HTTPS in order to work with CodiMD, hence the need to use its external FQDN.
+> **Note:** this webhook needs to be served over HTTPS to work with CodiMD, hence the need to use its external FQDN.

 - A combination of `CMD_URL_PATH` and an ingress rewrite annotation to strip the base URL (`/codimd`) from external requests.
-- A `postgresql.postgresqlPassword` to protect the database that will be used as temporary cache for the notes.
+- A `postgresql.postgresqlPassword` to protect the database that will be used as a temporary cache for the notes.

+> **Note:** alternatively, MariaDB can be used instead of PostgreSQL when deploying CodiMD.
+Refer to [the chart's parameters](https://artifacthub.io/packages/helm/codimd/codimd#deploy-an-internal-database-parameters) for all the options available.

 Here's an example `codimd.yaml` combining all these: